 How’s it treated and what’s the recovery time?

-As it is a self-limiting infection, treatment is usually not necessary; in more serious cases, antibiotics can be effective.
+As it’s a self-limiting infection, treatment is usually not necessary.
+In more serious cases, antibiotics can be effective.
 Most people recover completely, even without antibiotics, although antibiotics may speed up the recovery process.
 In untreated children and adults, coughing and weakness can persist for up to a month.
 The disease can be more serious in elderly patients and those with a weakened immune system.

-While there’s no vaccine to prevent mycoplasma, there are simple measures that can be taken to reduce your chances of contracting it.
+While there’s no vaccine to prevent mycoplasma, you can take simple measures to reduce your chances of contracting it:

-EL’s very own Rachael Wheeler shares her first-hand experience of mycoplasma.
+Expat Living reader Rachael shares her first-hand experience of mycoplasma.

-To be honest, it was pretty bad for another four weeks or so, particularly at night.
+“So, off I trotted to the doctor.
+The verdict?
+Mycoplasma.
+Despite getting hundreds of dollars worth of lozenges, syrup, throat relaxants, sleeping tablets and antibiotics, I was pretty bad for another four weeks or so, particularly at night.
 It’s not completely disabling – mine wasn’t, anyway – but the lack of sleep, deep cough and inability to exercise (I tried a short run and found myself doubled-over and dry heaving about 80 metres down the road) start to get seriously annoying.
-And, I should admit, I passed the infection on to three others because I didn’t rest or wait long enough before attempting to get back to normal life.
+And, admittedly, I passed the infection on to three others by not waiting long enough to get back to normal life.